rnmp/rnmp/src/content/blog/2024/personal-projects-can-take-years-to-really-start-to-feel-legit.md

 ---
-title: "Personal projects can take YEARS to really start to feel “legit\""
+title: Personal projects can take YEARS to really start to feel “legit”
 date: 2024-07-22T06:27:39Z
-description: "The guy from mmm.page just posted [an update](https://x.com/xhfloz/status/1814990357932732612) showing how he *just* reached 1.0 even though from my p..."
 ---

 The guy from mmm.page just posted [an update](https://x.com/xhfloz/status/1814990357932732612) showing how he *just* reached 1.0 even though from my perspective he was already launched.